WHAT IS THIS CASE DOING IN MY COURTROOM?

 I recall once enjoying the spectacle of a young lawyer squirming during a pretrial hearing.
 I couldn’t help myself – he represented the opposing party and generally was insufferable.
 The judge picked through the sharp young attorney’s pleadings liked he was sorting a pile of smelly socks, and then demanded to know “what is this case doing in my courtroom?”

 Ah, schadenfreude!
-Such a guilty pleasure, chiefly because I have no doubt that I myself have on many occasions given other lawyers opportunities to enjoy schadenfreude at myexpense.
+Such a guilty pleasure, chiefly because I have no doubt that I myself have on many occasions given other lawyers opportunities to enjoy schadenfreude at my expense.

 Still, there are a lot of cases that ought to never see the inside of a courtroom.
 Today’s case is a good example.
 A man named Klemme burned some brush one day.
-He carefully tended the burn pile, kept water and a phone handy lest the fire get out of control, and checked for burning embers before he went home that night.
+He carefully tended the burn pile, kept water and a phone handy lest the fire gets out of control, and checked for burning embers before he went home that night.
 He was on the scene the next day, too, and saw no smoldering debris.
-The next day, however, the wind came up and somehow fire burned about 400 young seedlings planted in the neighboring unimproved property, owned by the widow Zech.
+The next day, however, the wind came up, and somehow fire burned about 400 young seedlings planted in the neighboring unimproved property, owned by the widow Zech.

 The seedlings were fewer than one percent of the 62,000 seedlings planted by the Zechs pursuant to a deal they had made with a federal conservation program.
 They had bought seedlings for about 30¢ apiece and planted them over a period of years.
 Then Mr. Zech died, and after that, Mrs. Zech never visited the property.
 She admitted she couldn’t say for sure that it had been Klemme’s burn pile that had started the fire.
-She admitted that a lot of other seedlings had died of natural causes, and that she hadn’t replaced the seedlings allegedly killed by the fire or the ones that had simply died.
+She admitted that a lot of other seedlings had died of natural causes and that she hadn’t replaced the seedlings allegedly killed by the fire or the ones that had simply died.
 Finally, she was unable to show that the fair market value of the real estate had fallen because of the damage to about 0.66% of the seedlings on the premises.

-This case was not, to use as Latin phrase, a “slam dunker” for Mrs. Zech.
+This case was not, to use as a Latin phrase, a “slam dunker” for Mrs. Zech.
 If she felt she had been damaged, why didn’t she spend $120.00 for 400 new seedlings?
 If she permitted many of the 62,000 seedlings to die without replacement, how seriously had her enjoyment of the property – which she didn’t visit because of the amount of snowfall and because it apparently evoked memories of her late husband – been compromised?

 Mr. Klemme’s lawyer filed a motion for summary judgment, asking the Court to grant judgment for the defendant without a trial.
 Summary judgment is a useful device for economically ridding the court of a dog of a case, where there is no genuine issue of fact, and where one side is entitled to judgment as a matter of law.
-The trial court obliged him, holding that the proper measure of damages was decrease in value of the property, and because Mrs. Zech could not show any evidence that the value of the premises had fallen.
+The trial court obliged him, holding that the proper measure of damages was decrease in the value of the property, and because Mrs. Zech could not show any evidence that the value of the premises had fallen.

 Mrs. Zech appealed, arguing that the measure of damages should have been the replacement value of the seedlings.
 What, we’re talking $120.00 here?
 As little sense as that made, the trial court held that the seedlings were “special purpose” trees, because the Zechs were required to plant them as a condition of having the land enrolled in the CRP.
-Because they were special purpose, the proper measure was decrease in fair market value, the Court of Appeals held, thus agreeing with the defendant.
+Because they were “special purpose” trees, the proper measure was decrease in fair market value, the Court of Appeals held, thus agreeing with the defendant.

 This is a peculiarity of the law of negligence.
 Not only must there be a departure from the standard of care (someone has to be a klutz), but there must be harm flowing from the klutziness.
 If I drop your priceless Ming vase, but it bounces without breaking, you have no claim against me for negligence.
 If it breaks … that’s another story.